MicrosoftDocs/power-platform/power-platform/enterprise-templates/it/checklist/manage.md

 ## Set up items

-Items are specific entries in your inventory that can be mapped to a specific checklist template, allowing for report creation within the Checklist application.
-You can add and manage items directly in the app.
+Items are specific entries in your inventory that you can map to a specific checklist template, allowing for report creation within the Checklist application.
+You add and manage items directly in the app.

 1. Start the *Checklist Administrator* model-driven app and select **Items**.
 1. Select **+ New** to go to the *New Item* form.
-1. Fill out *Name* and select the requried *Checklist Category*.
+1. Fill out *Name* and select the required *Checklist Category*.
 It's recommended that you set up Categories before setting up Items.
 1. Select **Save**.
 1. Repeat the steps as necessary.